 Visit Better World Shopper.
 Better World Shopper is a site dedicated to providing people with a comprehensive, up-to-date, reliable account of the social and environmental responsibility of every company on the planet AND making it available in practical forms that individuals can use in their everyday lives.
 Coming out of more than 5 years of intensive research, this work is based on a comprehensive database of over 1000 companies and utilizes 25+ reliable sources of data to cover everything from the environment to human rights, community development to animal protection.

-Consider shifting your consumer habits to buy more sustainably.
-See below for a resource of ways to become a socially conscious shopper.
+Consider shifting your consumer habits to reduce your consupmtion and buy more sustainably when you are shopping.
+See below for a resource of ways to become a more socially conscious shopper.

 Alternative Gift Giving

 According to AlternativeGiving.org, alternative gift giving (or virtual giving) is "a form of gift giving where the donor, instead of buying a gift for the recipient, makes a donation to a charitable organization in the recipient’s name and the organization provides an "alternative gift" or "virtual gift" - usually a certificate or card - for the recipient."
 Alternative gift giving is giving gifts that pay it forward.
 Check out the following list for a few examples of alternative gift giving sites:

 - Alternative Gift Giving Locally with Community Services Consortium.
 Community Services Consortium administers poverty-fighting programs in Linn, Benton and Lincoln counties, including Linn Benton Food Share, Community Housing Services, Utility Assistance, CSC Youth Garden, CSC YouthBuild, Career Tech Charter School and other education and job training programs.